 The following chart shows the proportion of customer call-backs received about downstream failures.
-Not all of these will necessarily be caused by agent inaccuracies in data input or process initiation - systems and processes outside the contact centre can fail too - but it is noteworthy to see that respondents in manufacturing, transport & travel and public sector receive a significant proportion of calls about downstream failures, and it would be worth such companies investigating how many of these could be explained by a failure within the contact centre, and calculate how much robotic process automation could help in avoiding these unnecessary call-backs.
+Not all of these will necessarily be caused by agent inaccuracies in data input or process initiation - systems and processes outside the contact centre can fail too - but it is noteworthy to see that respondents in utilities, retail & distribution and transport & travel receive a significant proportion of calls about downstream failures, and it would be worth such companies investigating how many of these could be explained by a failure within the contact centre, and calculate how much agent desktop automation could help in avoiding these unnecessary call-backs.

-Figure 58: What proportion of customer call-backs are due to downstream failures? (by vertical market)
+Figure 65: What proportion of customer call-backs are due to downstream failures? (by vertical market)

 It is possible to estimate the overall cost of the time spent navigating between applications, and the figure is dramatically high industry-wide.
-Based on an average cost per inbound call of £4.53 and estimated UK inbound call volumes of 7.47bn inbound calls per year in an industry of 772,500 agent positions, the following chart and table show the cost per year of navigating between screens and applications during a call.
+Based on an average cost per inbound call of £4.55 and estimated UK inbound call volumes of 7.02bn inbound calls per year in an industry of 780,000 agent positions4, the following chart and table show the cost per year of navigating between screens and applications during a call.

-Figure 60: Annual cost of navigating between screens & applications within a call, by contact centre size
+Figure 67: Annual cost of navigating between screens & applications within a call, by contact centre size

 Contact centre size £ cost per year

-Small (10-50 seats) £839m
+Small (10-50 seats) £692m

-Medium (51-200 seats) £2.11bn
+Medium (51-200 seats) £1.25bn

-Large (200+ seats) £2.82bn
+Large (200+ seats) £2.39bn

-Total £5.77bn
+Total £4.33bn

-&lt;sup>4 ContactBabel, "UK Contact Centres 2019-2023: The State of the Industry"
+4 ContactBabel, "UK Contact Centres 2020-2024: The State of the Industry"